ButterMeElmo/clashBot/README.md

 In the future, you can just run each command once and it will work as expected :)

-Also, if you run python3 clashDiscordBot the bot will join your server, where you can interact with it.
+If you have filled out your config_bot.py, you can do:

+python3 clashDiscordBot.py

+And the discord bot will join and work on your server.
+Type !help in one of your channels to see what it can do!